Ukraine: Macron tells Putin he's making a 'major mistake' | DW | 03.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Following bilateral talks, French President Emmanuel Macron has said Russia's Vladimir Putin wants to seize the whole of Ukraine, Elysee Palace sources say.
-Macron says the worst is yet to come in the war in Ukraine.
+Macron himself says he will continue his diplomatic efforts.

 French presidency sources on Thursday said Emmanuel Macron told Russia's leader that his stated reasons for invading Ukraine were not in line with reality.